and other news from Today in Palestine:

 “Occupy” demonstrators marching in anger over arrests made earlier, meet with flash grenades and tear gas in US city.

 After a night of violence in Oakland, Calif., where police officers fired tear gas at protesters affiliated with the Occupy Wall Street movement, The Lede is following the response of demonstrators in cities across the country on Wednesday.
-To share links to eyewitness accounts, video or photographs of the protests, post a comment in the thread below or send a message on Twitter to@thelede.
+To share links to eyewitness accounts, video or photographs of the protests, post a comment in the thread below or send a message on Twitter [email protected]

 In a video published early Thursday morning, ex-Marine Scott Olsen, the 24-year-old who suffered a fractured skull in Oakland on Tuesday night and is currently in “critical condition,” is seen standing peacefully in front of a police barricade next to a uniformed sailor just moments before officers deployed chemical agents to disperse the crowd.